Lev-TS/fm-fsfe-v2/readme.md

 ## commands

-- `ping`: followed by url or ip adderess will continuesly ping the address
+- `ping`: followed by url or ip address will continuously ping the address
 - `traceroute`: followed by domain or by ip address, shows the whole chain used to reach the website
-- `-v`: gives more info about the command call, ised for debugging, e.g. (`ssh root@164.90.176.198 -v`)
+- `-v`: gives more info about the command call, used for debugging, e.g. (`ssh root@164.90.176.198 -v`)
 - `dig`: fetches records about the domain, e.g. (`dig lts.codes`)
 - `sudo !!`: run last used command with sudo rights
 - `ps`: show running process
 - `ps aux`: will also show background processes
+- `htop`: will show run an show what's happening on the server.
+What processes are running, what's the cpu, memory usage, and so on (by default we have `top` which is not as user friendly as `htop`.
+If the latter is not installed use `sudo apt install htop`).
+- `sudo lsof -i :<port>`: find out the process that is running on the specific port
+- `kill -9 <pid>`: kill the process with the specific id

 ## chaining commands